jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-1/index.md

 # And that's it for now!

-I'm not sure how may parts this article will be.
+I'm not sure how may parts this series will be.
 It probably depends on how much there is to write about each site.
+The next part is definitely just about one team, because there's some very interesting JavaScript stuff going on…

 <script type="component">{
   "module": "shared/demos/2021/f1-perf/Parts",